anushasekhar10/sql_challenge/README.md

 Data Modeling and SQL challenge

 **Data Modeling**
-Data modeling based on files attached in Resources and ERD using software QuickDBD
+Data modeling based on files attached in Data folder and ERD using software QuickDBD

 **Data Analysis includes:**